Your voice matters

 An informed and communicative regulatory system is able to listen and respond to stakeholder needs and input.
 This maintains the availability of efficacious pesticides, targets their uses to where they are most needed, and encourages crop and pest-specific risk management practices that minimize the potential for harm to human health and the environment.

 Outreach is conducted through multiple channels to keep a wide range of industry groups informed regarding important regulatory reviews and proposed decisions.
 Pesticide usage information, along with feedback on various products, alternatives, risks, and mitigations is regularly communicated to USDA/EPA in the form of comprehensive, formal comments, often representing multiple industries.

-- Katie Murray has coordinated Pacific Northwest comments on the active ingredients aldicarb, carbaryl, chlorpyrifos, diazinon, synthetic pyrethroids, malathion, neonicotiniods, simazine, sulfoxaflor, and sulfonylurea herbicides.
+- Pacific Northwest comments from the Pacific Northwest have been submitted on the active ingredients aldicarb, carbaryl, chlorpyrifos, diazinon, synthetic pyrethroids, malathion, neonicotiniods, simazine, sulfoxaflor, and sulfonylurea herbicides.
 Previously submitted comments can be searched by chemical, date, or state, using the comment database maintained by the Western IPM Center.

 Western IPM Center • US Environmental Protection Agency

 USDA Office of Pest Management Policy • ODA Pesticide Stewardship Partnership

 Pacific Northwest Agricultural researchers, extension agents, and other crop industry representatives

 For more information, contact PNW Network Coordinator Dani Lightle